-Nominations Are Open for the Fifth Annual Christiana Carteaux Bannister Awards
+Nominations Are Open for the Sixth Annual Christiana Carteaux Bannister Awards

 The awards program, a partnership between Rhode Island Monthly and the Rhode Island Foundation, recognizes individuals working to advance equity and promote diversity in the Ocean State.

-Now in its fifth year, the Christiana Carteaux Bannister Awards will recognize a new round of Rhode Islanders who are working to strengthen their communities by advancing equity and justice for all.
+Now in its sixth year, the Christiana Carteaux Bannister Awards will recognize a new round of Rhode Islanders who are working to strengthen their communities by advancing equity and justice for all.

 In her honor, Rhode Island Monthly and the Rhode Island Foundation recognize individuals who, like Bannister, empower their communities and make the state a better place for us all to live.

-The awards program was developed in conjunction with the Rhode Island Foundation’s long commitment to supporting work that is guided by inclusiveness, accessibility, compassion, mutual respect and humility.
+The awards program was developed in conjunction with the Rhode Island Foundation.

-“We are honored to help raise up the work of people who are addressing the fundamental causes of inequity.
-Disparities in student success, health and economic mobility have held too many back for too long,” says David N. Cicilline, the Foundation’s president and CEO.
+“We are honored to be able to raise up the work of neighbors who are addressing the root causes of inequity.
+Disparities in student success, health outcomes and economic mobility have been holding too many back for far too long,” says David N. Cicilline, the Foundation’s president and CEO.
 “Christiana Carteaux Bannister was a pioneer.
-We are proud to help shine a light on her inspiring legacy.”
+We are proud to help spotlight her inspiring legacy in this way.”

-The 2025 Bannister Awards are supported by the Papitto Opportunity Connection and the United Way of Rhode Island.
+The 2026 Bannister Awards are supported by United Way of Rhode Island.

 2026 Christiana Carteaux Bannister Awards Nomination Form

-The 2026 nominations open Monday, April 20, and run through Friday, May 1, on RIMonthly.com.
+The 2026 nominations open Monday, April 20, and run through Friday, May 29, on RIMonthly.com.
 Individuals are invited to nominate themselves or someone they feel is helping the community thrive and working toward positive change.
 Nominees can be recognized in their personal, public or professional capacities.
 What matters is that their efforts are improving the community and inspiring fellow Rhode Islanders by example.
 Nominations will be screened by a panel of community leaders working in these fields.
-Honorees will be announced in the October issue of Rhode Island Monthly and celebrated at a special event later this year.
+Honorees will be announced in our October issue and celebrated at a special event later this year.

 Nominee Name(Required)